microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 Similarly, messages sent from outside the tenant (federated chat) are exempt.
 Consumption meters still apply.

-It is the responsibility of the tenant owner (not the app owner) to ensure users are properly licensed.
+It is the responsibility of the tenant owner (not the app owner) to ensure that users are properly licensed.
 Admins can use the Information protection license report in [Teams admin center](https://admin.teams.microsoft.com/analytics/reports) to see which users don't have a supported license.

 Many supported licenses offer free trials.
 [Office 365 E5](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5?activetab=pivot%3aoverviewtab)
-for instance has a `Free trial` link underneath the `Buy` button.
+for instance has a **Free trial** link under the **Buy** button.

 You can get a free Microsoft 365 E5 developer sandbox subscription with 25 user licenses through the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 > [!NOTE]
 > The Microsoft Communications DLP [service plan](/azure/active-directory/enterprise-users/licensing-service-plan-reference) must be enabled before it can be licensed.
-Licenses can be managed in the [Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/LicensesMenuBlade/Products) or the [Microsoft 365 admin center](https://admin.microsoft.com).
+You can manage licenses in the [Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/LicensesMenuBlade/Products) or the [Microsoft 365 admin center](https://admin.microsoft.com).
 You can also assign licenses to a group account by using [PowerShell and Microsoft Graph](/azure/active-directory/enterprise-users/licensing-ps-examples).

 ### `model=B` requirements